ClutchKick2207/coding-notes/MarkDown/MarkDown-notes.md

 <br>

 ## **Bold** and _italics_:
 To **Bold** a phrase/sentence but '**' infront and behind the piece of text.
 To use _italics_ put underscores infront and behind the text.
+You can also do both simultaneously, such as **_Bold and Italic_**, by just adding in both.

+## Different Lists:
+Lists are often used in MarkDown during note-taking, and can be beneficial to summarize any points.
+### Unordered Lists:
+- This is a list , it is cool
+- This is also unordered, and uses bullet points